-- Initiated and began enrollment of ACTIVATE-T and ACTIVATE, global pivotal trials of mitapivat in 2018; - Initiated a phase 2 proof-of-concept trial of mitapivat in thalassemia in December 2018; - Met enrollment goals for phase 1 dose escalation trial of AG-270; - Submitted and received FDA clearance of an IND application for AG-636, a DHODH inhibitor, for the treatment of hematologic malignancies in November 2018; - Continued to advance our research pipeline across our three areas of focus while advancing our late-stage preclinical programs; - Completed an underwritten public offering of 8,152,986 shares of common stock, resulting in net proceeds to us of approximately \$516.2 million, and ended 2018 with a cash balance of approximately \$805 million, sufficient to meet our estimated cash needs through the at least the end of 2020; and - Continued to evolve our organization and expand internal capabilities consistent with our core values and culture, while successfully executing on our CEO transition plan.
+- Established clinical proof-of-concept based on a preliminary analysis of the Phase 2 trial of mitapivat in patients with non-transfusion-dependent thalassemia; - Completed the single-agent dose escalation portion of the phase 1 trial of AG-270 in multiple tumor types carrying an MTAP deletion and initiated the second phase of the trial evaluating AG-270 in combination with taxanes in MTAP-deleted non-small cell lung cancer and MTAP-deleted pancreatic ductal adenocarcinoma; - Initiated a phase 1 dose escalation trial of AG-636 in patients with advanced lymphoma; - Made key hires to our EU team in advance of a European Medicines Agency CHMP opinion for TIBSOVO® in relapsed or refractory AML with an IDH1 mutation: - · Continued to advance our research pipeline across our three areas of focus while advancing our late-stage preclinical programs; - Completed an underwritten public offering of 9,487,500 shares of common stock, resulting in net proceeds to us of approximately \$277.2 million, and ended 2019 with cash, cash equivalents and marketable securities of approximately \$717.8 million, sufficient to meet our estimated operating expense and capital expenditure requirements through at least the end of 2021; and - Continued to evolve our organization and expand internal capabilities consistent with our core values and culture, including hiring a new chief legal officer and chief scientific officer, while successfully executing on our CEO transition.

-Based on the significant advances we made against our 2018 goals, along with the overachievement on some goals, the overall company performance funding level for 2018 was set at 125% by our board of directors upon the recommendation of the compensation committee.
+Based on the company's achievement against our 2019 goals, the overall company performance score for 2019 was determined to be 90% by our board of directors upon the recommendation of the compensation committee.